agilhard-oss/jlink-jpackager-maven-plugin/README.md

 This goal does currently NOT work together with the JDK-11 ported Jpackager tool wich is mentioned in [Filling the Packager gap - OpenJDK mailing list - Java.net](http://mail.openjdk.java.net/pipermail/openjfx-dev/2018-September/022500.html)

+Note: This is just a first SNAPSHOT not all jpackager goal Configuration Options are fully working yet.